Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Discussion and Perspectives

-This paper proposed the finite expression method, a methodology to find a PDE solution in the form of a simple mathematical expression.
-Our theory shows that mathematical expression can overcome the curse of dimensionality.
-We provided one implementation of FEX based on reinforcement learning.
-Our results demonstrated the effectiveness of FEX to achieve a solution with high and even machine accuracy for solving high-dimensional PDEs, while existing solvers suffer from low accuracy.
+In this paper, we proposed the finite expression method - a methodology to find PDE solutions as simple mathematical expressions.
+Our theory showed that mathematical expressions can overcome the curse of dimensionality.
+We provided one implementation of representing mathematical expressions using trees and solving the formulated combinatorial optimization in FEM using reinforcement learning.
+Our results demonstrated effectiveness of FEM at achieving high, even machine-level accuracy on various high-dimensional PDEs while existing solvers suffered from low accuracy in comparison.